 The VIC-20 also came with optional tape input, floppy disk drive, and cartridge port, and featured a resolution of 176×184 with 3 bits per pixel.

-With the Apple II’s edge waning and 1980’s Apple III failing to capture the market like its predecessor, IBM stepped in to fill the market share with the aptly-nicknamed PC.
+With the Apple II’s edge waning and the 1980s Apple III failing to capture the market like its predecessor, IBM stepped in to fill the market share with the aptly-nick-named PC.

 The Model 5150 — as it was known to the tech circle — came out in 1981 and ran the first version of Microsoft’s groundbreaking Disk Operating System (or MS-DOS), and with a 4.77 MHz Intel 8088 at its core and possible RAM expansions going up to 256KB, the PC was a beast of a machine.
 It also featured both monochrome and color graphics options to please those who needed either.